jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 - 🏋️‍♂️ Training vacation
 - 🏀 CrossFit, basketball, table tennis with Anton
 - 😄 Smile and have fun
+- ♠️ Learn a couple of card magic tricks

 - TODO: make content

 TODO: write Outro